Fody/Fody/README.md

   * [BasicFodyAddin](https://github.com/Fody/BasicFodyAddin) A simple project meant to illustrate how to build an addin.
   * [Caseless](https://github.com/Fody/Caseless) Change string comparisons to be case insensitive.
   * [Catel](https://github.com/Catel/Catel.Fody) For transforming automatic properties into [Catel](https://github.com/Catel/Catel) properties.
-  * [Commander](https://github.com/DamianReeves/Commander.Fody) Injects ICommand properties and implementations for use in MVVM applications.
   * [ConfigureAwait](https://github.com/distantcam/ConfigureAwait) Allows you to set the async ConfigureAwait at a global level for all your await calls.
   * [Costura](https://github.com/Fody/Costura/) For embedding references as resources.
   * [CryptStr](https://cryptstr.codeplex.com/) Encrypts literal strings in your .NET assemblies.